Optimization of laser-driven proton acceleration in a near-critical-density plasma: Results

 \section{Results}

-We perform a series of two-dimensional particle-in-cell (PIC) simulations using the EPOCH \cite{epoch} code.
-A linearly polarized Gaussian laser pulse with a normalized amplitude of $a_0=eE_L/m_e\omega_L c = 20$, a pulse duration of 30 fs and a wavelength of 800 nm is incident normally on a fully ionized hydrogen target with a density of 20$n_c$ and a thickness of 7.5 $\mu$m, where $n_c$ is the classical critical density.
-The simulation domain is a 40 $\mu$m × 10 $\mu$m rectangular box divided into 4000 × 1000 cells, with 20 macro-particles per cell per species.
-To investigate the effect of laser spot size, we vary the full width at half maximum (FWHM) of the laser focal spot from 0.8 $\mu$m to 5 $\mu$m, with representative cases of 0.8 $\mu$m and 3 $\mu$m selected for detailed analysis.
+A series of two-dimensional (2D) particle-in-cell (PIC) simulations are conducted via relativistic fully self-consistent PIC code EPOCH \cite{epoch}.
+A p-polarized Gaussian laser pulse with a normalized amplitude of $a_0=eE_L/m_e\omega_L c = 50$, a pulse duration of $\tau$ = 42 fs and a wavelength of $\lambda$ = 800 nm is incident normally on a fully ionized hydrogen target with a density of 20$n_c$ and a thickness of 7.5 $\mu$m, where $n_c=1.7\times10^{21}~cm^{-3}$ is the classical critical density.
+The simulation domain is a 40 $\mu$m × 10 $\mu$m rectangular box divided into 4000 × 1000 cells, with 10 macro-particles per cell per species.
+To validate our results, we also conduct three-dimensional (3D) simulations with a 40 $\mu$m × 10 $\mu$m × 10 $\mu$m domain divided into 2000 × 500 × 500 cells and 4 macro-particles per cell per species.
+To investigate the effect of the laser spot size $\sigma_0$ (defined by the laser field $E_y=E_0exp(-r^2/\sigma_0^2)exp(-t^2/\tau^2)$ at the focus), we vary the laser spot size from 0.8 $\mu$m to 5 $\mu$m, with representative cases of 0.8 $\mu$m and 3 $\mu$m selected for detailed analysis.